 The venue’s ambient system was recalibrated to follow the theatrical arc.

-Ambient wash became mood.
+Ambient wash established tone.

-Shadow built tension.
+Shadow introduced tension.

-A calibrated red shift marked the pivot.
+A calibrated red shift marked the narrative pivot.

 MUSIC & RUNWAY TIMING